atrox39/Oryn/README.md

 ## Error Handling

-Lucifer will automatically handle the errors that occured in your application.
+Oryn will automatically handle the errors that occured in your application.

 However, you may set your own error handling using `app.on()`